Samhain Rituals

 13. Create an Ancestor Playlist

 Build a playlist of songs that remind you of loved ones or connect to your heritage.
 Or, make a playlist of your favorite seasonal tunes.
-Play it while cooking, cleaning, or relaxing, turning everyday moments into a moment of remembrance.

 14. Go on a Nature Walk

-Take a walk outdoors to notice the shifting season.
-If you like, collect fallen leaves, acorns, or branches, or simply observe the colors and textures of autumn.
 A walk during golden hour with a camera can capture fleeting light and remind you to slow down and appreciate the quiet beauty of this time of year.

 15. Plant Bulbs for Spring

-And, if you’d like to bring a touch of the season into your home, I’ve gathered a collection of Halloween-inspired pieces in The Shoppe.
+If you’d like to bring a touch of the season into your home, I’ve gathered a collection of Halloween-inspired pieces in The Shoppe.
 They’re moody, natural, and timeless decor that feels more soulful than spooky, and are a lovely way to create your own atmosphere for the season.
 You can explore the collection in full here.